anyH3: precise predictions for the trilinear Higgs coupling in the Standard Model and beyond: Example applications

 which corresponds to a total deviation of about $2\gev$ compared to the OS results above where $M_t$ was used as input value.
 For the sake of comparison, we note that employing the OS computation of \lamhhh using $M_h$, $M_W$, $M_Z$, and $\alpha_\text{em}^{-1}(0)$ from \cref{EQ:SM_defaultOSinputs} but with the \MS value of $m_t$, we obtain

-As explained above, the dominant two-loop ${\cal O}(\alpha_t\alpha_s)$ and ${\cal O}(\alpha_t^2$) corrections to \lamhhh are in fact known~\cite{Senaha:2018xek,Braathen:2019pxr,Braathen:2019zoh}, and amount to about $+3\gev$.
+As explained above, the dominant two-loop ${\cal O}(\alpha_t\alpha_s)$ and ${\cal O}(\alpha_t^2)$ corrections to \lamhhh are in fact known~\cite{Senaha:2018xek,Braathen:2019pxr,Braathen:2019zoh}, and amount to about $+3\gev$ (specifically, the ${\cal O}(\alpha_t\alpha_s)$ corrections amount to $+4.1$ GeV, while those of ${\cal O}(\alpha_t^2)$ amount to $-1.1$ GeV).
 Thus, our above estimates of higher-order corrections that are not included in the computation of \anyH\ turn out to be close to the actual size of the known higher-order corrections.
 While for the case of the SM those two-loop corrections could be incorporated into the \anyH prediction, in many other models for which \anyH can be employed the corresponding corrections are not fully known.
 For reasons of uniformity we also restrict the SM prediction for \lamhhh in \anyH to the full one-loop level.
 An extension of the code providing the incorporation of higher-order contributions is left for future work.